Mo-yis/CutterPlus/README.md

 - Blocks that need to be burned cannot be obtained from stone-cutter, such as smooth stones.
 - You can even cut wood with a stone-cutter!
 Emmm...
 It's OK in life.
 - Starting from version "2.4", the Mod "Tinkers' Construct - 1.16.5" is supported.
+- Starting from version "2.9", the Mod "Create - 1.16.5" is supported.
 - Select branch:
     - main: Default version (including forge version).
     - vanilla: None mods.